ppy/osu-wiki/wiki/Game_mode/osu!/en.md

 When the [auto pilot](/wiki/Gameplay/Game_modifier/Autopilot) mod is being used, the in-game cursor will automatically aim for all objects, only requiring the user to click to the rhythm.
 The speed the spinners will spin at is the same as the one in the [spun out](/wiki/Gameplay/Game_modifier/Spun_Out) mod.

-If the player wants to draw while playing osu!, they can do using **smoke**.
+If the player desires to draw while playing osu!, they can do so using **smoke**.
 When the player activates the respective key for smoke, the cursor will leave behind a white trail that will last for about 8 seconds after the keys deactivation.

 <!-- TODO: Create a article dedicated to smokes. -->